What Is Written Ability Test (WAT) For MBA?

 punctuation, and spelling.

-By following these dos and don’ts, you'll be better prepared to impress the reviewers with a well-crafted
+By following these dos and don'ts, you'll be better prepared to impress the reviewers with a well-structured and impactful WAT essay.

 Writing & Preparation Tips For WAT